scylladb/scylla-operator/docs/generic.md

 kubectl create secret -n scylla generic scylla-agent-config-secret --from-file scylla-manager-agent.yaml
 ```

+See [Scylla Manager Agent configuration](https://docs.scylladb.com/operating-scylla/manager/2.0/agent-configuration-file/) for a complete reference of the Scylla Manager agent config file.

 In order for the operator to be able to use the agent it may need to be configured accordingly.
 For example it needs a matching security token.
 The operator uses a file called `scylla-client.yaml` for this and the content is today limited to two properties:
 ```yaml